bolt/docs/docs/fields/redactor.md

 ## Adding custom plugins

-If you've written your own plugin for Redactor according to the documentation [for Creating Plugins][create-plugin], you can add it to the editor in Bolt, by placing it in `/public/assets/redactor/_plugins`.
+If you've written your own plugin for Redactor according to the documentation [for Creating Plugins](https://imperavi.com/redactor/docs/how-to/create-a-plugin/), you can add it to the editor in Bolt, by placing it in `/public/assets/redactor/_plugins`.
 Then, add it to the `bolt-redactor.yaml` configuration: